 We then continued to go from strength to strength.
 In 2013 Drama in the Dale were chosen to be part of the Royal Shakespeare Companies Open Stages project which enabled the group to access mentoring and training from professionals within the RSC.
 The project culminated in a promenade performance of The Tempest in a disused quarry at Harehope, Frosterley.
 The show included commissioning new musical compositions which were performed on unconventional instruments made by the group.
 We were also invited to perform an extract of the play at Contact Theatre in Manchester, alongside other community groups.

 Still under the umbrella of The RSC Open Stages, we performed A Midsummer Night’s Dream in June 2016 as a promenade performance in St Thomas Church and grounds and also using the adjoining Dale Centre in Stanhope.
-Our most recent production of “As You Like It”, September 2018 was also performed at this venue.
+Our next production of “As You Like It”, September 2018 was also performed at this venue.

 Drama in the Dale is centred around Weardale, and eight eventful years have enriched the cultural experiences both of our members residents and visitors of the valley.
 Plays provide lively, poignant and comical entertainment for audiences, whilst tapping into the talents of members and volunteers.
 Membership of Drama in the Dale can be a chance to develop and showcase creative skills such as acting, costume making, photography, stage management, set building, marketing and directing.
 We are committed to cultural education for all ages and abilities, but perhaps most importantly our aim is always to have fun.